 In conjunction with World Access to Higher Education Day 2019 on 26 November 2019

-No registration or participation fee for selected participants.
-ASEF offers scholarships to cover travel, visa, and accommodation costs.
-Meals are provided as indicated in the programme.
+There were no registration or participation fee for selected participants.
+ASEF offered some participants scholarships to cover travel, visa, and accommodation costs.
+Meals were provided as indicated in the programme.